kailash-manasarovar/statement/docs/timeline/2024/march.md

 ![Tweet about 11:11](../../content/images/hacked-work-laptop/router-hack-tweet.png){width=65%}

-- At this point, I block all my cameras on laptops and phones.
+- From this point, I block all my cameras on laptops and phones with post it notes, or paper and sticky tape.

 ## Nowhere